paulasquin/game-intelligence/README.md

 ```
 """
-NOTE : Point is an object declared in this file, with x, y and n attibutes,
+NOTE : Point is an object declared in the strategy_training file, with x, y and n attibutes, integers for position and number of creatures.
 It is used to describe positon and population of creatures in the board.

+The game board axis:
+     ------------->  Y
+    |
+    |
+    |
+    |
+    |
+    v

+    X
+Paramers and return of interface_strategy()

 > MANDATORY PARAMETERS
 :param width: int, width of the board